d3akhtar/Bug-Database/README.md

 - Close the report
 - view progress in the form a graph

-- Admin functions
+- Admin functions:
--- Add users
+	- Add users
--- Remove users
+	- Remove users
--- Reset users' passwords
+	- Reset users' passwords